 No!
 Travel guides are very useful not only for hotel, airline and restaurant information, but also cultural history, colloquialisms, and money saving tips.
 You can find many travel guides in the Willamette Store, ask about discounts.
-The most appropriate series for students studying abroad are Let's Go, Lonely Planet, Rough Guides, and Footprint. (www.letsgo.com, www.lonelyplanet.com, www.roughguides.com, https://www.footprinttravelguides.com/).
+The most appropriate series for students studying abroad are Let's Go, Lonely Planet, Rough Guides, and Footprint. (letsgo.com, lonelyplanet.com, roughguides.com, footprinttravelguides.com).